SystemsScientist/C-Programming-for-Beginners-Section-05/README.md

 Technical Notes and Considerations
 --------------------------------------------------------------------------

-To compile, build, and execute the Section 5 files,
+To compile, build, and execute the Section 5 files and directories,

+    (1) click on the blue "Code" button above and click the "Download Zip" link, or
-    (1) copy the code and paste it directly into your preferred Integrated Development Environment (IDE), CLion, CodeLite,
+    (2) copy the code and paste it directly into your preferred Integrated Development Environment (IDE), CLion, CodeLite,
         or Code::Blocks, for example, or your preferred text editor, Vim, Nano, or Emacs, for example
-    (2) and either compile, build, and execute the files in your IDE (3) or use the following command-line script:
+    (3) and either compile, build, and execute the files in your IDE (4) or use the following command-line script:

             $ gcc name_of_file.c -o main
             $ ./main